northwood-labs/terraform-provider-corefunc/CONTRIBUTING.md

 The `corefunc/` directory contains the code and tests for the Go library.
 If we leverage a third-party package for functionality, there will not be a test in the `corefunc/` directory.

-* A fuzzer test function lives in the `corefunc/` directory, and begins with the word `Benchmark`.
+* A benchmark test function lives in the `corefunc/` directory, inside a `*_test.go` file, and begins with the word `Benchmark`.
 * There is one `Benchmark` test which runs the tests serially.
 There is a second `Benchmark` test which runs the tests in parallel.
 This latter function has `Parallel` as the suffix of its name.
 * [API Reference: Benchmarks](https://pkg.go.dev/testing@go1.21.1#hdr-Benchmarks)
 * [API Reference: Benchstat](https://pkg.go.dev/golang.org/x/perf/cmd/benchstat)

 ### Exploring profiler data

-Then, you can view the CPU profiler results…
+After running a full benchmark, you can view the CPU profiler results…

 ```bash
 make view-cpupprof